In the process of backing up your files, have you ever caused a damaged flash drive?

 The cable cost less than the modem but more than the flash drive.

-See at left a photo of our Verizon Wireless Mobile Broadband modem (before it got damaged) plugged into one of our USB extension cables.
+See here a photo of our Verizon Wireless Mobile Broadband modem (before it got damaged) plugged into one of our USB extension cables.

 Three ways to damage a USB flash drive are to expose it to moisture, heat or debris (such as dust or dirt).

 Moisture exposure may not be as big of a potential problem for professional truck drivers as exposing a flash drive to heat.

 For example, we recommend never throwing thumb drives up on your truck's dash to "cook" in the sun through the windshield.

 Once a drive has been overheated, it may never work properly again.

 While a damaged flash drive can result from dropping it in water, the data may or may not be recoverable.

 While one cannot open up a flash drive to dry it out like one can remove a battery from the back of some cell phones, the same drying techniques may apply: let it dry out completely before attempting to re-use it (either by setting it in rice for a while or using a blow dryer to blow cool air or slightly warm air on it).